Board of Trade Lofts

 click for directions

 A stately, H-shaped building that once represented Kansas City commodities and grain exchanges is now the home of the Board of Trade Lofts.
 The building consists of fourteen floors that have been meticulously restored to their original elegance of decorative terrazzo floors, polished Missouri limestone walls and magnificent facades depicting the various commodities once brokered on the fourteenth floor trading hall – now home to some of the City’s most distinctive penthouses.
 Board of Trade Lofts offers a range of studios, one and two bedroom apartments with prices starting at $750 for studios, $850 for 1 beds and $1,100 for two beds.
-Upscale amenities include a fitness center comprised of modern equipment, Jacuzzi, spa, tanning bed and an indoor swimming pool.
+Upscale amenities include a fitness studio comprised of modern equipment, Jacuzzi, spa, tanning bed and an indoor swimming pool.
 Residents will enjoy our large Club Room complete with WiFi and an indoor putting green.
 Security is comprehensive through courtesy patrol, a keyless entry system, digital telephone access for guests and attached garage parking.
 On-site management, maintenance and dry cleaning pickup and delivery are merely a few of the countless other amenities also included.

 The Kansas City Board of Trade was first assembled in 1856 as the City of Kansas City was founded just three short years beforehand.
 Its first home was located two blocks north at 8th and Wyandotte streets, then moved to its third home at 10th and Wyandotte when the structure was completed in 1925.
 During the time of its construction, it was hailed as “a monument to the phenomenal growth of the Southwest as the world’s greatest grain empire”, and became the largest grain exchange in the world.
 The Board of Trade ultimately moved to the corner of 48th and Main streets in the Plaza District in 1966 and renovation for the Board of Trade Lofts began in 2003.